The difference between demonstrating knowledge and showing

 this sense give you the basis of the theory you need.
 Showing that

-you can put this into practices is more involved.
+you can put this into practice is more involved.
 Regurgitating

 parts of the tutorship book will not draw any favours from the

-markers and will likely result in a failure.
+markers and is likely to result in a failure.

 You need to demonstrate not that you can rote learn information,